danielpetho/fancy/CONTRIBUTING.md

 6. When importing hooks and utilities, always use the `@/hooks` and `@/utils` path aliases (e.g. `import { useHook } from "@/hooks/use-hook"`).
 This is crucial because the registry build script looks for these specific import paths in the source code to determine which files and dependencies to include in the generated registry.
 Without the correct import paths, the CLI installation won't work properly.

 Some things cannot be fetched from the source file, such as:
- - The component's tailwind config, if applicable.
+ - CSS variables, if applicable.
  - The component's dev dependencies (eg. types for matter-js), if applicable.
  - The component's additional dependencies, which aren't listed in the source file of the component, but are required for the component to work properly.